1Password/scim-examples/beta/docker/README.md

 You may supply your own TLS certificate with CertificateManager instead of invoking Let's Encrypt.
 The value set for `OP_TLS_DOMAIN` must match the common name of the certificate.

-Save the public and private certificate key files as `cetificate.pem` and `'key.pem` (respectively) to the working directory and use the included `compose.tls.yaml` file when deploying SCIM bridge to create Docker secrets and configure SCIM bridge use this certificate when terminating TLS traffic:
+Save the public and private certificate key files as `certificate.pem` and `key.pem` (respectively) to the working directory and use the included `compose.tls.yaml` file when deploying SCIM bridge to create Docker secrets and configure SCIM bridge use this certificate when terminating TLS traffic:

 ```sh
 docker stack config \